One of the good things about competition is that it is supposed to help everyone lift their game.

 - through your connections with those students you did your training with

-Think about what you need and question the feedback you get - try to get details.
+Think about what you need and question the feedback you get.

 - is it easy to find out about the group or association - how do they respond to your emails or calls?